Breast Asymmetry

 What is breast asymmetry

 Like the rest of our body, breasts are asymmetric.
-Sometimes this difference falls outside the spectrum of normal and the breasts are dramatically different sizes.
-This condition is referred to as “breast asymmetry”.
-While this is not a threatening medical condition, breast asymmetry can cause a significant amount of stress surrounding body image.
+While for most people these differences are minor and go unnoticed, sometimes they can be significant leading to breasts of dramatically different sizes.
+This condition is referred to as “breast asymmetry” and a cane ranged from only minor size differences or shape difference is to complete absence of the breast and/or nipple on one side.
+While this is not a threatening medical condition, breast asymmetry can cause a significant amount of stress and embarrassment surrounding body image.

 What causes breast asymmetry?